Have you ever wondered why 92% of the world’s largest companies outsource, not offshore?

 Offshoring is a much bigger business risk than outsourcing.
 When you are offshoring, you retain control, as we mentioned.
 This is a double-edged sword, as you will need to intervene directly in any situation.
 Tense geopolitical situations, for example, can create friction that needs to be smoothed out.
 You, as a US business, may be disfavored in the event of a legal battle.
 There are simply too many places where your name on the offshore function is not ideal.

 Outsourcing is far less risky.
 If an outsourcing firm makes a mistake, client businesses can simply terminate their contracts and dissociate.
-They can simply walk away if an outsourced service does not fit the business.
+They can simply walk away if an outsourced service does not fit the company.
 But if they are offshoring, they must shut down a division and deal with employee severance and myriad other issues.

-Essentially, if things go south, offshoring becomes way too much of a hassle.
+If things go south, offshoring becomes way too much of a hassle.
 Outsourcing allows for immense flexibility and maneuverability in almost any scenario.

 The Benefits of Outsourcing